chao-mu/syntheffect/docs/_docs/source.md

 $ ./pull-addons.sh
 ```

-Finally we need to build (add -j8 if to build with 8 CPU threads)
+Finally we need to build (add -j8 if you wantto build with 8 CPU threads, or substitute 8 for another number)

 ```
 $ make